QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/java/junit/index.md

 <div class="row row-cols-md-2"><div>

 Parametric tests are tests that have the same code but different parameters.
-We will write a method with parameters once, and tell JUnit all parameters that must be tested.
+We will write a method with parameters once, and tell JUnit all the parameters that must be tested.

-The logic is that we will indicate one or more sources to fill the parameter of our test method.
+The logic is that we will indicate one or more sources to fill the parameter with our test method.
 These methods return a `Stream`.

 ```java
 public class XXXTest {